KwameTaylor/kwames-zillow-zestimates-error-control/README.md

 - [x] turn cluster_area into dummy variables (i.e. is_cluster_area_1, is_cluster_area_2, etc.)
 - [x] change statistical test to be better regarding the distribution of years
 - [x] takeaways on how where to focus efforts to reduce log error
-- [ ] put remaining notebook code into functions
+- [x] put remaining notebook code into functions
 - [ ] add two more models and test the best model on test data
 - [ ] copy comments from acquire and prepare code into presentation notebook
 - [ ] conclusions
 - [ ] practice presentation and make script/notes
-- [ ] second hypothesis test

 **Things I'll save for future iterations for the sake of time:**
 * title and label visualizations better